Buying real estate in Indonesia?

 Sources: Indonesia Investments, Statista, ASEAN Briefing

-11) Stricter environmental rules boost demand for sustainable housing
+11) Stricter environmental rules will boost interest in sustainable residential developments

 Stricter environmental regulations are making sustainable residential developments more appealing.